About the centre

-It's free to drop off recyclables and some paint and electronic waste items, but charges apply to dispose of some items such as car tyres, fridges and white goods, and mattresses.
+It's free to drop off recyclables, paint, select household chemicals, and small to medium electronic waste items, but charges apply to dispose of some items such as car tyres, fridges and white goods, and mattresses.

 A tipping charge per load applies to drop off general waste (non-recyclable items and household waste) and green waste.
 You can pay by cash, EFTPOS, Visa or Mastercard (no cheques).